Shortcut Graphs and Groups: Examples

 \subsection{Hyperbolic graphs}

-In this section we will prove that hyperbolic graphs are strongly shortcut.
+The thinness of geodesic bigons in a hyperbolic graph immediately implies the shortcut property.
+In this section we will prove that hyperbolic graphs are in fact strongly shortcut.
 To do so we will make use of the following proposition whose proof is given in Bridson and Haefliger \cite{Bridson:1999}.

 \begin{prop}[Specialization of Proposition~1.6 of Part~III of \proplabel{bridson} Bridson and Haefliger \cite{Bridson:1999}] Let $\Gamma$ be a $\delta$-hyperbolic graph.
 Let $f \colon P \to \Gamma$ be a $1$-Lipchitz map to $\Gamma$ from a compact interval $P \subset \R$.
 If $Q \subset \Gamma$ is the image of a geodesic joining the endpoints of $f$, then for every $x \in Q$. \end{prop}